-I help people—especially those born into violence, silence, or shame—become conscious, emotionally grounded leaders who build more just futures.
+I help people—especially those who've been through some sh*t—become conscious, emotionally grounded leaders who build more just futures.

-Beyond the university, I teach, coach, and advise resilient cycle-breakers and emotionally intelligent change-makers.
-I am called to help people become whole—intellectually, emotionally, spiritually—so they can lead without reproducing harm.
+Outside of my "day job" at the university, I facilitate training programs for resilient cycle-breakers and emotionally intelligent change-makers.
+I am called to help people elevate—intellectually, emotionally, spiritually—so they can lead without reproducing harm.

 -Shawn A. Ginwright, The Four Pivots: Reimagining Justice, Reimagining Ourselves